-A Few Words About Trips to Peru Yes, Machu Picchu is in Peru.
+A Few Words About the Best Peru Tours Yes, Machu Picchu is in Peru.
 And yes, it should be on your bucket list.
 But, in addition to the Inca-masterminded wonder of the world, there’s a multitude of other bucket list-worthy experiences to include in a Peru tour.
 The nation is unbeatable for its diverse array of cultures, gastronomy, archaeology, architecture, and wilderness.
 Plus, Peruvians are among the world's finest craftsmen and friendliest hosts in the world.
 Don't miss the opportunity to delve into ancient civilizations, taste exotic delicacies and take in landscapes ranging from arid sierra to tropical rainforest!

 Lima: Capital of Cuisine & Culture Lima is the place to eat.
 Considered a gastronomical capital of South America, the port city's cuisine reflects its layered history of indigenous, Spanish, African, Asian, and Italian influences.
 Prepare for uniquely tantalizing platos criollos (creole dishes), and make sure to try mazamorra morada (a sweet custard made of local purple corn).